szager-chromium/rr/Usage.md

 718       mRect = aRect;
 </pre>
 Here the "New value" is actually the value before this statement was executed, since we just executed backwards past it.

+Using `watch -l` is important.
+Without `-l`, reverse execution is often very slow or apparently buggy, because gdb will try to reevaluate the expression as the program executes through different scopes.

 ### Calling program functions from gdb